-22 What are typical representations made by sellers of property regarding existing leases?
+What are typical representations made by sellers of property regarding existing leases?
 What are typical covenants made by sellers of property concerning leases between contract date and closing date?
 Do they cover brokerage agreements and do they survive after property sale is completed?
 Are estoppel certificates from tenants customarily required as a condition to the obligation of the buyer to close under a contract of sale?

-Typically, the seller of a property provides the following information in relation to existing rental agreements:
+Typically, the seller of a property provides the following information in relation to existing rental agreements before the purchase agreement is signed (mostly within a due diligence process):

-- information on the number of leases that have been concluded; - proof of payment of all stamp fees; - information about the effectiveness and enforceability of the contracts, as well as about their duration and the applicable termination options; - information about any impending or already declared terminations of contracts: - · information about any renewal or extension options; - information on the existence of contractually agreed bank guarantees or deposits; - information about the amount of the agreed rent payments and operating cost payments;

-- information about any payment arrears; - information about any impending or ongoing legal disputes relating to rental agreements; and - confirmation of the correctness of previous invoices.
+- · information on the number of leases that have been concluded; - proof of payment of all stamp fees; - information about the effectiveness and enforceability of the contracts, as well as about their duration and the applicable termination options: - information about any impending or already declared terminations of contracts; - information about any renewal or extension options; - information on the existence of contractually agreed bank guarantees or deposits; - information about the amount of the agreed rent payments and operating cost payments; - · information about any payment arrears; - information about any impending or ongoing legal disputes relating to rental agreements; and - · confirmation of the correctness of previous invoices